NachoToast/NachoMusic/README.md

 yarn typecheck
 yarn typecheck:extensions

-# Compiling with hot-reloading enabled
+# Compiling with hot-reloading
 yarn dev:app
+yarn dev:extensions

-# Installing Neutralino binaries
+# Updating Neutralinojs binaries and client
 yarn update

 # Installing extension dependencies
 yarn install:extensions

+# Packaging app for release
+yarn package
 ```

 For an ideal app development environment, use one terminal for the `dev:app` script, and a second terminal for the start script.
 You can then reload the app using `CTRL + R` or `F5` (Mac equivalents work too).

-For extension development, hot-reloading is not feasible since they rely on a websocket connection to the app.
+For extension development, reloading the app is not feasible since extensions rely on a websocket connection to the it.
 Because of this it's recommended to employ testing suites for extensions.